Sweeping indictment puts alleged leaders, members of prominent Baltimore drug ring behind bars

 “If you make the decision to engage in this type of criminal behavior, we will use every resource and bring the full weight of our local, state and federal government to find and remove you from our community,” Harrison said at a news conference.

-The challenge, authorities said Thursday, will be to guarantee that the now crippled CCC will not simply replace its incarcerated members and leaders with fresh blood.
+The challenge, authorities said Thursday, will be to guarantee that the now-crippled CCC will not simply replace its incarcerated members and leaders with fresh blood.
 In the past, the indictment said, members have used jail phones under other inmates’ account numbers to order assaults and killings and warn about investigations.

 Law enforcement officials are also focused on dismantling the number of street gangs that remain intact in Baltimore.